huggingface/blog/sql-console.md

 ![Reddit Movie Suggestions](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/sql_console/reddit-movie-suggestions.png)

-You can see we got results for a simple filter query in under 3 seconds.
+You can see we received results for a simple filter query in under 3 seconds.

-While queries will take longer based on the size of the dataset and query complexity, you will be suprised what you can do with the SQL Console.
+While queries will take longer based on the size of the dataset and query complexity, you will be suprised about how much you can do with the SQL Console.

-**Limitations**
+As with any technology, there are limitations.
 - The SQL Console will work for a lot of queries, however, the memory limit is ~3GB, so it is possible to run out of memory and not be able to process the query (_Tip: try to use filters to reduce the amount of data you are querying along with `LIMIT`_).
-- While DuckDB WASM is very powerful, it is not 1 to 1 with the DuckDB CLI.
-For example, it does not yet support the `hf://` protocol to download datasets.
+- While DuckDB WASM is very powerful, it is not fully feature parity with DuckDB.
+For example, DuckDB WASM does not yet support the `hf://` protocol to download datasets.

 **Try it out!**